Building Beloved Community

 - Legislative Action, where civic engagement on priorities identified by the BWC Advocacy and Action teams with a focus on antiracist public policies and legislation at the district, state and national level.
 Priorities for 2022-2023 reflect the UM Social Principles and Resolutions and include environmental justice, gun violence prevention, domestic violence, immigration reform, affordable and equitable housing, and health care for all.
 Contact Legislative Action Team chair, Beth Reilly, or Neal Christie to get involved.

 - Covenant to Create Beloved Community.
-Please pledge your commitment to creating a culture of beloved community.
+Pledge your commitment to creating a culture of beloved community and do the work.

 - Commitment to Embodying Antiracism.
 Sign the pledge and engage in all suggested actions.
 Additional antiracism resources may be found here.